ubaifadhli/poke-reporting-plugin/README.md

 ## Prerequisites
 - Your testing project uses Cucumber and generates JSON as an output
-- You have GitHub account
+- You have an GitHub account
-- You can bear the pain of using unfinished project (such as this one)
+- You can bear the pain of using pet project (such as this one)

 ## Usage Guide